lee2sman/nosebook/_posts/2024-11-25-quilt-poems.md

 ---
 layout: post
-title:  "Quilt Poems: A new generative text project"
+title:  "Quilt Poems: A new generative text project 🪡🟨"
 categories: programming
 ---

-Every year for the past decade November has meant NaNoGenMo for computational artists and poets.
+Every year for the past decade November has meant the month of NaNoGenMo for computational artists and poets.
 [NaNoGenMo](https://nanogenmo.github.io/), or National Novel Generating Month, is a month where folks dedicate time to writing software that generates a "novel."
 Originally the event was started as a joke, when ringleader, programmer, artist Darius Kazemi noticed that NaNoWriMo, the much more well-known National Novel Writing Month, specified the definition of a novel minimally as consisting of at least 50,000 words.
-And with a tweet, dozens of computational artists tried their hand at writing code to generate a novel or at least 50,000 words of text.
+And with a rallying tweet, dozens of computational artists tried their hand at writing code to generate a novel or at least 50,000 words of text.

 Over the years I've participated at least 5 times.
 It's a good excuse to to come up with a short-term project idea and see it through to completion, including 'publishing' it online.
 Some of my previous NaNoGenMo projects have taken off and been exhibited, including my 2018 project Pomelo, consisting of generative Yoko Ono-like "instruction pieces" in the style of her book Grapefruit.

 Leading up to NaNoGenMo this year I hadn't had much of an idea of what I wanted to do.
 The way you participate is to announce your intention through an "issue" on the [NaNoGenMo 2024 github issue page](https://github.com/NaNoGenMo/2024/issues).
 This is akin to filing a bug report in open source software but instead announcing your ideas of what you'll work on.
-I perused my previous year reports in case that would help generate new ideas for "novels" to generate but none came for a few weeks and I place it on the back burner.
+I perused my previous year reports in case that would help generate new ideas for "novels" to generate but none came for a few weeks and I placed it on the back burner.

-As I said, I hadn't felt particularly moved to participate this year.
-But something changed.
 Last Thursday evening I attended the monthly decade-long [WordHack](https://toddwords.com/wordhack/) event, where there was a release party for the new MIT Press book OUTPUT: an anthology of computer-generated text, 1953 - 2023, edited by Lillian-Yvonne Bertram and Nick Montfort.
 Several of those presented in the book read their work at the WordHack event, and Nick published a small pamphlet of new works in conjunction with the release of OUTPUT, that I read on the trainride home.
 That cozy ride home on the train, where I read the software as well as the output gave me the kick to begin planning my own generative poetry.
 And the next day I quickly got the idea to produce "quilt poems."

 Quilt poems were not actually a thing prevously, I don't think.
 Or if they were, I re-invented them.
 My idea was that I'd map out the patterns of various formal and informal quilt styles, like Log Cabin, Amish bars quilts, and the like.
 Then I'd generate visual poems that would place words in the same pattern of a particular quilt style.

 Here's an example of a "housetop" pattern for example.
 The numbers are a recipe that correspond to parts of different strips or blocks in a quilt.
-The `language` is lua (thus the double comma comment line).
+The *language* is Lua (thus the double comma comment line).

 ```lua
 { --housetop